 The Word of God instructs us to forgive because we too have been forgiven by God (Matthew 18:25-31).
 By dying on the cross for us Jesus paid for all the sins we would ever commit and that is great mercy!

 What if you stepped into the gates of heaven and one of the first things an angel said to you was a reminder of the sin you did on earth?
 It is of course impossible but wouldn’t you be shocked?
 Yes because you believe God’s forgiveness comes with no reminders.
 True forgiveness lets go completely.
 You no longer hold the person accountable—it is as if they never hurt you.
 That is how God wants us to forgive.
 The unfairness of what happened will be taken care of (Hebrews 10:30).

 Ask God for the grace you need to continue in forgiveness.
 There will be things that remind you of your experience now and again.
 But with the help of God you can keep your mind set on forgiving.
 With time it will get easier and eventually the hurt will heal.

 To conclude, the Word of God is truth.
 It is meant to give us the best life possible.
 If we follow what it says (as hard as it can be at times) then we will experience what it promises.
 The pain we feel may not vanish in a day or two, but when you begin to understand how valuable you are in God’s eyes and know that Christ experienced the same as you then you see things differently.
 It makes you stronger and the next time you get hurt it won’t bother you that much.

 Hope what you have read has helped.
-If you wish, you can subscribe to our mailing list below and never miss a post.
+If you wish, you can subscribe to our mailing list below and receive weekly encouragement.
 It’s quick and easy.Your privacy is important to us.
 Rest assured we will not share your email.